To Understand how to use self-hypnosis, it will be easier to first examine “hypnosis” itself.

 - Are used to enhance or diminish certain patterns of thinking, feeling, behaving, believing, or relating.

-- May affect behavior of the cells of the body, the emotional state, the thoughts and images in the mind, and the belief system.
+- May affect the behavior of the cells of the body, the emotional state, the thoughts and images in the mind, and the belief system.

 - Used properly, can facilitate healing and wholeness at every level of system.